 8. Don’t forget to insure your car

 You might also want to consider an alarm or an immobiliser if the car doesn’t already have one.
-These will form an extra layer of protection against thieves getting a hold of your investment, and possibly lower your insurance premium at the same time.
+These offer an extra layer of protection against thieves getting a hold of your investment.
+They can also lower your insurance premium, too!

 9. Transfer the car ownership

-When transferring the ownership, you will need to provide proof of your identification such as your driver license or another form of approved ID that contains your full name, date of birth and signature.
+The transfer process is relatively straightforward.
+You’ll need to provide proof of identification such as your driver’s licence, or another form of approved ID that contains your full name, date of birth, and signature.

-It is best to get this done straight away, but by law you have seven days at most to do so.
-This prevents both you and the seller having to wear each other's fees, charges or traffic fines.
+New Zealand law states that you have seven days to complete the transfer.
+This prevents both you and the seller from wearing each other's fees, charges, or traffic fines.
 Your new Certificate of Registration (rego) should arrive by post within 10 working days.
-Keep the rego certificate in a safe place along with the rest of the vehicle's documents.

 Enjoy your new car!